Thanks for visiting!

-I began digging in the dirt thanks to Mom who introduced me to gardening via 4-H. Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
+I began digging in the dirt, thanks to Mom, who introduced me to gardening via 4-H. Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
 While I still chuckle that folks often pay more for the thrill of a back-bending insect biting pick-your-own outing, the marvel of food and flowers growing in the dirt became rooted in me.
-I often reminisce about Grandpa, a dairy farmer by trade, who lived with us his last few years and hand dug and sat vigil to his vegetable garden graced with sunflowers watching overhead (my addition).
+I often reminisce about Grandpa, a dairy farmer by trade.
+He lived with us his last few years and hand-dug and sat vigil to his vegetable garden graced with sunflowers watching overhead (my addition).

 “It’s more than about gardens… it’s about sharing Dilemmas, Delights & Discoveries in the garden of life…”